dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 4. <a href="">Research Questions</a>

   - 4.1 Basic properties of underlying implementations

-        - a) what are the major differences between haproxy, traefik, nginx
+     * a) What are the princcipal differences between Traefik, HaProxy and Nginx?

-        - b) for which scenarios the alternatives are most appropriate
+     * b) Which scenarios fit best for the aforementioned alternatives and what are their operational differences?

-        - c) What are the best use-cases and scenarios for using Traefik Vs HaProxy Vs Nginx Ingress Controllers and how they differ in their operations?

-   - 4.2 certificate stuff
+ - 4.2 Certificate analysis

-        - a) compare methods of generating them
+     * a) compare methods of generating them

-        - b) show ways of distributing them and providing them to the ingress and ingress controller
+     * b) show ways of distributing them and providing them to the ingress and ingress controller

-        - c) can wildcard certficiates be beneficial during operations
+     * c) can wildcard certficiates be beneficial during operations

-        - d) how does the complexity of using self-signed certificates compare to the automatic generation of certficiates in kubernetes Ingress controllers.
+     * d) how does the complexity of using self-signed certificates compare to the automatic generation of certficiates in kubernetes Ingress controllers.
 When can self-signed certificates be used without losing security?

-        - e) How is the rotation of expiring certificates realized in Ingress and the Ingress controllers?
+     * e) How is the rotation of expiring certificates realized in Ingress and the Ingress controllers?

   - 4.3 Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates.

 5. <a href="">Methodology</a>